AFL Wide Bay

+The AFL Wide Bay is a regional body that coordinates Australian rules football competitions in the Wide Bay–Burnett and northern Sunshine Coast regions of Queensland, Australia.
+The competition currently features teams from the cities of Bundaberg, Maryborough, Hervey Bay, and Gympie.
+AFL Wide Bay operates men's senior, reserves and women's competitions as well as underage competitions including mixed and junior boys teams.

-The AFL Wide Bay is an amateur Australian rules football competition that was formerly known as the "Bundaberg-Wide Bay Australian Football League", which was formed in 1987 through the merger of the "Bundaberg Australian Football League" and "Wide Bay Australian Football League".
-The competition currently featured teams from the cities of Bundaberg, Maryborough and Hervey Bay.
+Beginning as the Bundaberg-Wide Bay Australian Football League in 1987 through the merger of the "Bundaberg Australian Football League" and "Wide Bay Australian Football League".
+The competition was temporarily managed by AFL Queensland as part of its South East Queensland structure for the 2017 season before resuming under the current banner in 2018.

-Teams from Gympie and Pomona played in this competition up until 2006, before changing leagues.
 The representative team was known as the "Tigers", wearing guernseys similar to those of the Richmond Tigers.

-The competition was merged into the South East Queensland structure for the 2017 season.

-It resumed under the banner of AFL Wide Bay once again in 2018.
-In 2021 it was managed by AFL Queensland.

 AFL Wide Bay origins: the merger

 In 1985, the WBAFL played a five team competition which included teams from Hervey Bay (2), Cooloola Coast and Gympie (2), with Maryborough fielding junior grades.
 The BAFL played a four team competition which included the three main clubs, Wests, Norths, and Souths (2) with Burnett Heads fielding Reserves and juniors only.

 In 1986, the WBAFL played a four team competition, but finished the season with just two clubs, Hervey Bay and Gympie, who fielded just one senior club each that year.
 Maryborough and Cooloola Coast folded.
 The BAFL had only three senior teams, Wests, Norths and Souths (with Souths fielding just one A Grade team that year only), and so with backing of the Queensland Australian Football League, the two Leagues merged.

 In 1987, the Bundaberg Wide Bay Australian Football League was formed with the five remaining senior clubs, Hervey Bay, Gympie, Norths, Wests and Souths, and the addition of Burnett Heads for a few senior games, before being relegated to the Reserves after five rounds.

 In 1988, Maryborough joined the competition to resume a six team competition.